Code of Conduct

 By attending this conference, participants agree to support the agency of their fellow participants, by:

 - Being respectful: We expect everyone to treat others with dignity and fairness.
-Disagreements are natural, but should be expressed with curiosity and empathy — never through personal attacks or hostility.
+Differing perspectives and disagreements are an expected and healthy part of shared learning and discourse; they should be expressed with curiosity and empathy — never through personal attacks or hostility.

 - Being considerate: Recognize and respect the diverse backgrounds, perspectives, and abilities within our conference community.
 Be mindful of differences in language, education, and culture.

-Furthermore, we adopt the Digital Library Federation’s ‘How to Be’ framework , which provides practical guidance for cultivating welcoming, inclusive, and safe environment spaces:
+Furthermore, we adopt the Digital Library Federation’s ‘How to Be’ framework, which provides practical guidance for cultivating welcoming, inclusive, and accountable spaces:

 - listening as much as you speak, and remembering that colleagues may have expertise you are unaware of;